Sinosauropteryx: Colouration

 Longrich's conclusions were supported in a paper first published online in the journal Nature in January 2010.
 Fucheng Zhang and colleagues examined the fossilized feathers of several dinosaurs and early birds, and found evidence that they preserved melanosomes, the cell components that give the feathers of modern birds their colour.
-Among the specimens studied was a previously undescribed specimen of Sinosauropteryx, IVPP V14202.
-By examining melanosome structure and distribution, Zhang and colleagues were able to confirm the presence of light and dark bands of colour in the tail feathers of Sinosauropteryx.
+Among the specimens studied was a previously undescribed specimen of Sinosauropteryx, IVPP V14202, though this specimen is now the holotype of a separate genus Huadanosaurus.
+By examining melanosome structure and distribution, Zhang and colleagues were able to confirm the presence of light and dark bands of colour in the tail feathers of this specimen (now the holotype of Huadanosaurus) like that of a red panda.
 Furthermore, the team was able to compare melanosome types to those of modern birds to determine a general range of colour.
-From the presence of phaeomelanosomes, spherical melanosomes that make and store red pigment, they concluded that the darker feathers of Sinosauropteryx were chestnut or reddish brown in colour.
-More research on the coloration of Sinosauropteryx reveals that it had a raccoon-like bandit mask and countershading patterns most likely associated with an open habitat, indicating that the Jehol likely had a range of habitat types.
+From the presence of phaeomelanosomes, spherical melanosomes that make and store red pigment, they concluded that the darker feathers of this specimen were chestnut or reddish brown in colour.
+More research on the coloration of Sinosauropteryx based on three specimens (NIGP 127586, NIGP 127587, and IVPP V12415) reveals that it had a raccoon-like bandit mask and countershading patterns most likely associated with an open habitat, indicating that the Jehol likely had a range of habitat types.